IamLunchbox/powerdns-cli/README.md

 Successfully deleted example.com..
 ```

-If something goes wrong or does not work, the `-j`-switch provides more verbose output in json:
+If something goes wrong or does not work, the `-j`-switch provides more verbose output as json:
 ```shell
 $ powerdns-cli record add  @ example.org MX "10 mail.test.de"  -j
 [...]